 FOUNDER

 Adèle Jancovici (b.
 Paris, France) is a prize-winning publisher, curator, and writer.
-She is the founder of the New York–based art publishing company Le Livre Art Publishing (est. 2011), producing books and editions for museums, private foundations, and artists internationally.
+She is the founder of the New York–based art publishing company Le Livre Art Publishing (est. 2011), and produces books and editions for museums, private foundations, and artists internationally.

-Her publishing work has involved collaborations with institutions, galleries, and cultural platforms including Bookmarc, Galerie Christophe Gaillard, and curators affiliated with the Centre Pompidou and Europalia Romania.
+Her publishing work has involved collaborations with institutions, galleries, and cultural platforms such as Marc Jacobs’ Bookmarc, Galerie Christophe Gaillard, and curators affiliated with the Centre Pompidou and Europalia Romania.
 She has published monographs and archival works by artists such as Julio Le Parc, Xavier Veilhan, and Michel Journiac, as well as the previously unpublished correspondence between Constantin Brancusi and Marcel Duchamp.

-In 2020, she acquired the historic Herrera Building in Presidio, Texas — an 8,000-square-foot adobe structure now home to The Dreamers Gallery, envisioned as a contemporary art sanctuary rooted in the West Texas desert.
+In 2020, she acquired the historic Herrera Building in Presidio, Texas – a large scale adobe structure now home to The Dreamers Gallery, envisioned as a contemporary art sanctuary rooted in the West Texas desert.